stevearrants/stevearrants.github.io/index.md

 ## What I've done
 - At Agilent, existing documentation was rebranded to align with the corporate brand.
 I introduced Git source control to the doc team, replacing slow and inefficient Windows shares.
 Remotely accessing files went from almost two hours to under ten minutes.

 - At Jitterbit, I created enablement documentation that helped users connect systems and build applications to improve business processes.
-A Markdown/Docs-as-Code workflow speeded documentation development and release on a tight two—to three-week release cadence.
+A Markdown/Docs-as-Code workflow speeded documentation development and release on a tight two- to three-week release cadence.

 - At Sheridan Journal Services, I used Flare to single-source and brand online Help for 15 clients, tailoring each document to their unique workflow and processes.
 This cut support tickets by 30%.